iniemamocny/Meblomat/docs/supabase-setup.md

    select public.bootstrap_admin();
    ```

+   A brand-new project returns a payload similar to `{ "admin_count": 0, "promoted": false }`.
+If `admin_count` is already greater than zero, the first administrator has been claimed and you can skip the remaining steps.

 2. **Ensure the target user is verified.** If the account has not been confirmed yet, update `auth.users.email_confirmed_at` so the impersonated profile matches what the production onboarding flow expects:

    ```sql